Another calendar year has come and gone and as we start a new year, I thought I would share a few resolutions for the preschool teacher in you…

 Whether it is a resolution to eat better, exercise more, or just to get more sleep, take time to make a resolution that is all about you.
 Your resolution doesn’t have to be health related.
 It can be about doing something you enjoy.
 Take a class or renew your interest in an old hobby.
 As teachers, parents, and grandparents, we spend most of our lives taking care of everyone else.
 Spend some time doing something for yourself and you will naturally become a better teacher, parent, or grandparent.

-From all of the Teach Preschool family, I wish you all the best in 2014!
+From all of the Teach Preschool family, I wish you all the best!

 Happy New Year!